noah-schechter/docs-remix/content/docs/Investigations/searching-and-visualizing-data.md

 ---
-title: Searching and visualizing data
+title: Search and visualize data
 description: Atlos offers many options to slice and dice your data.
 ---